Chicken Cordon Bleu

 notes from the kitchen

-A few extra tips and tricks to help you get the most out of this week’s menu, straight from our own kitchen.
+A few extra tips and tricks to help you get the most out of tonight's menu.

 Prep Makes Perfect